 If you start with a quiz or questions that weed out the right leads, you start on the right foot with them.
-It can help move them to the next desired action, like offering you a phone number or email, redeeming a coupon, booking an appointment, or watching a video.
-Now that they’re more comfortable with you, they’re more likely to click and engage with what you send.
+It can help move them to the next desired action, like giving you a phone number or email, redeeming a coupon, booking an appointment, or watching a video.
+Now that they’re more comfortable with your company, they’re more likely to click and engage with what you send.

 Whether you’re a mom-n-pop shop or online coach, qualifying leads is really valuable.
 And while it might sound stuffy and sales-y, there’s nothing wrong with setting up a lead scoring system in your Messenger bot.

-The goal is to identify who is ready to buy, and who needs more nurturing.
-If someone clicks a button or downloads an eBook or coupon, you can assign them a point.
+The goal is to identify who is ready to buy and who needs more nurturing.
+If someone clicks a button or downloads an eBook or coupon, you can assign them a point or lead score.
 It’s up to you to decide which actions mean someone is more likely to buy versus which don’t.

 Don’t know where to start?
 Look at these three characteristics to help you figure out a scoring system:

 - Determine the common threads between leads who became customers.